High Holy Days

 Prayer Books

 We will use our High Holy Day machzor, Mishkan HaNefesh.
-The prayer books will be provided at all in person services.
+Prayer books will be provided at all in person services.
 We understand that some will still feel more comfortable participating in services from the comfort of your own home.
 If you are watching from home and wish to use a prayer book, there are three options to choose from:

-1. Purchase books from Unique Treasures for $44 per set.
+1. Purchase books from Unique Treasures for $50 per set.

 2. Purchase an ebook of Mishkan HaNefesh from Amazon that you can view on your computer, iPad, tablet or phone.